benjamin-lowry/steamarchiver/README.md

   depot_extractor you need to have a downloaded copy of the manifest (you can get one by running depot_archiver in dry run mode, using the -d flag) and the decryption key.
+- ``steam_websocket_mitm.py`` is an mitmproxy script to inspect Steam's WebSockets network traffic.
+This is only really useful for debugging.

 The folder steamlancache contains an HTTP server (written in Golang) that you can use as a LAN cache for Steam to speed up downloads and automatically archive